fleetdm/fleet/handbook/business-operations/README.md

 ## Kanban
-Any contributor can [view the kanban board](https://app.zenhub.com/workspaces/-g-business-operations-63f3dc3cc931f6247fcf55a9/board?sprints=none) including the active sprint and pending tasks for the business operations department.
+Any contributor can [view the kanban board](https://app.zenhub.com/workspaces/-g-business-operations-63f3dc3cc931f6247fcf55a9/board?sprints=none) for the business operations department, including pending tasks in the active sprint and any new requests.

+## Intake
+To make a request of the business operations department, [create an issue using one of our issue templates](https://github.com/fleetdm/confidential/issues/new/choose).
+If you don't see what you need, or you are unsure, add your question to the agenda for the next bizops office hours call (weekly).
+If you're not sure that your request can wait that long, then please ask for help in our group Slack channel: `#g-business-operations`.

 ## Slack channels